byte-foundry/adhoc-cors-proxy/README.md

 proxy to http://www.target.com started on port 8080
 ```

 Why *simple reliable*?
 Because it just assembles two well tested and actively maintained middlewares: [http-proxy](https://github.com/nodejitsu/node-http-proxy) and [cors](https://github.com/troygoode/node-cors/).
-It's a package you could have written yourselve, but this one's ready to use with complete usage instructions (thanks to [docopt](http://github.com/docopt/docopt.coffee)).
+It's a package you could have written yourself, but this one's ready to use with complete usage instructions (thanks to [docopt](http://github.com/docopt/docopt.coffee)).

 ## Installation